-Banner Health in Phoenix, Arizona is a highly integrated healthcare organization with over 48,000 team members.
+Banner Health in Phoenix, Arizona is a highly integrated healthcare organisation with over 48,000 team members.
 They interact with thousands of customers and their families in a single day: in hospitals, over the phone, and at offsite facilities.
 As one of the top employers in the state of Arizona, they have a pristine reputation throughout the communities they serve.

 Though healthcare is a tough industry no matter where you work—due to long and often thankless hours—Banner Health wanted to ensure that their team members felt cared for while also connecting to their mission: Making health care easier, so life can be better.

 “The more we can demonstrate that team members are important, the more that will reflect upon the people who come and use our facilities.” – Peter S. Fine, President and CEO, Banner Health

 Banner has always understood the importance of recognition in workplace culture; however, there was not a system wide, online recognition program that could be accessed by all team members.
 While there were home grown programs that were used around the 200 different Banner locations, recognition was never centralised or went beyond the four walls of a specific location.
 Naomi Cramer, Chief Human Resource Officer, says, “There wasn’t a consistency there, and really the recognition stayed in the four walls.
 We wanted it to transcend across [our organisation].
 So, for someone from corporate to send recognition to a facility or vice versa, it wasn’t happening in a very formal way.”

 There was also no way for their over 6,000 volunteers to be recognised for their contributions.
 “We get many comments every week from customers who really appreciate their caregivers,” says Cramer “and wonder if it’s going to get to the right person.”
 Banner Health needed a recognition program that would make it easy to recognise team members and volunteers all over the company, whether they were in the next room or in the next state.